cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 {: .keypoints}

-## Comparison results between real data and simulated data for sideband method
+## Comparison results between real data and simulations for sideband method

 After runinng the sideband subtraction code, we get a `.root` with all the efficiencies plots inside it in two different folders:

-* `../results/Upsilon Run 2011/generated_hist.root`
+* `../results/Upsilon_Run_2011/generated_hist.root`
-* `../results/Upsilon MC 2020/generated_hist.root`
+* `../results/Upsilon_MC_2020/generated_hist.root`

 We'll get back to this on the discussion below.

 Head back to the `main` folder.
 Inside of it there is a code for the efficiency plot comparison.
-Let's check it out.
+Lets check it out.

 ~~~
 cd main